-In case of hop-by-hop routing, R MUST unicast the received RREQ-DIO to T. The routers along the route SHOULD build new route entries with the related RPLInstanceID and DODAGID in the downward direction.
-Then T MUST unicast the RREP-DIO to R, and the routers along the route SHOULD build new route entries in the upward direction.
-Upon received the unicast RREP-DIO, R sends the gratuitous RREP-DIO to the OrigNode as the same way defined in Section 6.3.
+In case of hop-by-hop routing, R MUST unicast the received RREQ-DIO hop-by-hop to T. The routers along the route SHOULD build new route entries with the related RPLInstanceID and DODAGID in the downward direction.
+Then T MUST unicast the RREP-DIO hop-by-hop to R, and the routers along the route SHOULD build new route entries in the upward direction.
+Upon receiving the unicast RREP-DIO, R sends the gratuitous RREP-DIO to the OrigNode as defined in Section 6.3.